 You may wish to do a GCSE in Art & Design for its own sake, perhaps to form the basis of a future interest.
 Or you might wish to go into a job where it is useful to have had experience of art, craft and design, or where you will need to use some of the skills developed during this course.
 Such jobs are numerous and might be in fields such as advertising, marketing, design (particularly fashion and graphics), architecture and media.
 There is a growing demand in the creative sector, particularly in the successful UK games industry, for employees who have a STEAM (Science, Technology, Engineering, ART and Maths) background.
-Careers in the creative sector have the benefit of being far less likely to become automated in the future, meaning skilled artists and designers will be in demand long after robots have taken over many jobs.
+Careers in the creative sector have the benefit of requiring lateral thinking and creativity, meaning skilled artists and designers will be in demand long after automation has transformed other jobs.
 Whichever path you choose, the study of Art and Design can help you develop transferable skills, such as inventiveness, visual presentation and cultural awareness, which are valued in any career or field of study.

-GCSE BUSINESS (9-1) 1BS0 Information At A Glance
+GCSE BUSINESS (9-1) 1BS0

+Information At A Glance

 Exam Board: Pearson Edexcel

 Assessment Method: W M

-Independent Study Rating: 🕐 🕐
+Independent Study Rating: (2) (2)